kobolds-io/kobolds/README.md

 # Overview

-Kobolds is a high-performance, multi-paradigm message broker designed for modern applications that need publish/subscribe, request/reply, queueing, streaming, and key/value storage—all in a single, efficient system.
+Kobolds is an open source, high-performance, multi-paradigm message broker designed for modern applications that need publish/subscribe, request/reply, queueing, streaming, and key/value storage—all in a single, efficient system.
 Kobolds is built to handle high-throughput, low-latency workloads, with optional persistence, message ordering, and delivery guarantees, making it suitable for systems where speed and reliability are critical.

-Kobolds is a from scratch implementation of a message broker with minimal dependencies which allows it to shed many legacy decisions and fully own the security model.
+Kobolds is a from scratch implementation of the `kobolds protocol` with minimal dependencies which allows it to shed many legacy decisions and fully own the security model.

 > Warning: Kobolds is under heavy development and should NOT be used in production.
 If you would like to receive updates for kobolds, click here <-----------TODO add a link to a sign up sheet

+There will always be a feature rich FREE version of kobolds.
+Developers and small teams don't need to worry about this kind of stuff.

 ## Getting started